Connection to existing resources, including tutoring, financial aid, disability and health services, and access to grants and scholarships.

 Many youth with foster care backgrounds will experience the college campus as their primary “home”, often the first consistent community of support they’ve had.
 University residences can be their only housing option and interrupted experiences in school and inconsistent caregiver relationships impact the preparation and support for their transition.

 IFF is ensuring that these remarkable young people create the future they deserve.
+Only 1 in 20 youth from foster care graduate from college nationally.
+14 in 20 — more than 70% — of IFF Fellows graduate from Rutgers.

 Individualized, one-to-one support guiding Fellows to define, plan, and realize their personal and career goals.